+Source: RBC Economics, CMHC

+The rental market is tight overall in Canada and does not pose a threat to the home purchase market.

-The rental vacancy rate in Canada fell to a seven-year low of 2.2% in October 2018 from 2.7% in 2017 and 3.4% in 2016.
+The rental vacancy rate in Canada fell to a 17-year low of 2.0% in October 2019 from 2.2% in 2018 and 2.7% in 2017.
 This is below the long-term average of 3.0%.
-The decline in the past two years was widespread across the country.
-The rental market is tight overall in Canada and does not pose a threat
+The decline in the past three years was widespread across the country.

+CANADA

+Demand fundamentals